avciberkay/AgroSmartHub/README.md

 - **Sustainability:** Integrates renewable energy sources and promotes environmentally friendly farming practices.

 **Conclusion:**
 AgroSmartHub represents a significant leap forward in the realm of smart agriculture, combining state-of-the-art technology with user-friendly interfaces.
-This open-source project empowers farmers to embrace sustainable and efficient farming practices, fostering a more resilient and productive agricultural ecosystem.
+This project empowers farmers to embrace sustainable and efficient farming practices, fostering a more resilient and productive agricultural ecosystem.